Talleyrand-P/XXE-CTF/README.md

 # XXE-CTF
 A small XXE CTF using a vulnerable PHP script.
+The goal is to read the passwd file.

 To download the code use the command